cvgroup-erke/YunyingChen/README.md

 ## GAN
 In this repo, the network has been modified by using ResNet50 as backbone.
-It shows the results by using original loss and Wgan respectively.
+It shows the 3 results by using different losses:
+1. using original loss
+2. using Wgan loss with clipping to limit the parameters to [-0.01, 0.01]
+3. using Wgan with gradient penalty